YiTaoMa/HotDesking/README.md

 - If Modify Seat Table, related tests will fail.
 (Like Test seat 6 is lock down if you unlock it, test will fail.)
 - Unlock seat 2,5 and lockdown seat 2,5 not impact other bookings as we don't have bookings for seat 2 and 5 but if lock down seat 1,3,4,6 will delete all bookings & whitelist records related to these seats.
+- If you add something and run some tests, your new added record/account may be deleted as there are some tests about lock down which delete all records about a seat.

 #### What steps need to be taken?